hmrc/ct-calculations/trading-losses.md

 Validation:
 * Required if CPQ17 is true and loss reform applies
-* Cannot exist if CPQ17 is false or l oss reform does not apply
+* Cannot exist if CPQ17 is false or loss reform does not apply
 * Max 99999999
 * Min 0
 * Must equal CP283a + CP288a